unclebanks/unclebanks.github.io/README.md

 ├── test/             // Folder for all Jest tests
 │   └── *.test.ts     // Individual test files, these are picked up automatically by Jest │
-└── store/            // Vuex stores for the game state
-    ├── index.js      // Imports all stores into a single store for use in App.vue ├── actions.js    // Root store actions
+├── store/            // Vuex stores for the game state │   ├── index.js      // Imports all stores into a single store for use in App.vue │   ├── actions.js    // Root store actions
-    ├── mutations.js   // Root store mutations
+│   ├── mutations.js  // Root store mutations
-    └── modules/      // Individual store modules
+│   └── modules/      // Individual store modules
+│
+├── .config/          // Folder to hide away any config files we possibly can │
+├── .github/workflows/     // Automation config for github
+│
+└── docs/             // Build files for github pages hosting the game
 ```

 ## Frameworks and Development Tools